 3. Madd Lazem Harfee Muthaqqal

-Madd Lazem Harfee Muthaqqal occurs when the Maad letter is followed by a Mushaddad letter, the reader must prolong the Madd Letter for 6 beats.
+Madd Lazem Harfee Muthaqqal occurs when a Madd letter is followed by a Mushaddad letter.
+In this case, the reader must prolong the Madd letter for 6 beats.

 Examples of Madd Lazem Harfee Muthaqqal: